qWojtpl/MobDrops/README.md

 `lore` - Lore of item<br>
 `enchantments` - List of enchantments (enchantment name:enchantment level) (get enchantments from https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/enchantments/Enchantment.html)<br>
 `unbreakable` - If set to true then item is unbreakable<br>
 `command` - Ignores all previous fields (without ID).
-This command will be executed if item is requested<br>
+This command will be executed if item is requested.
+Use %player% to get player.<br>

 </details>